Alberto Franchetti

-Alberto Franchetti (18 September 1860 – 4 August 1942) was an Italian composer, best known for the 1902 opera Germania.
+Alberto Franchetti (18 September 1860 – 4 August 1942) was an Italian composer and racing driver, best known for the 1902 opera Germania.

 Biography

 Alberto Franchetti was born in Turin, a Jewish nobleman of independent means.
 He studied first in Venice, then at the Munich Conservatory under Josef Rheinberger, and finally in Dresden under Felix Draeseke.
 His first major success occurred in 1888 with his opera Asrael.
 His operatic style combined Wagnerianism and the traits of Meyerbeer with Italian verismo.
 During his life, critics sometimes referred to him as the "Meyerbeer of modern Italy."

 The words of music critic G. B. Nappi sum up Franchetti's primary talents: "His character is perhaps unsuitable for passionate dramas, but rather for those subjects, where the fantastic, romantic and epic are required in the symphonic texture and large choral pictures.
 In this regard Alberto Franchetti knows that he has no rival" (from "Orfeo" 6.3, 1915).